CoderLSF/fast-llama/README.md

 # RapidLLaMA: A High-Performance LLM Inference Engine

-RapidLLaMA is a super `HIGH`-performance inference engine for LLMs like LLaMA (**3x** of `llama.cpp`) written in C++.
+RapidLLaMA is a super `HIGH`-performance inference engine for LLMs like LLaMA (**3x** of `llama.cpp`) written in C++ which can run a 8-bit quantized llama-7B model on a cpu with 56 cores in a speed of `~30 tokens / s`.
 It outperforms all current open-source inference engines, especially when compared to the renowned llama.cpp, with 2~3 times better inference speed on a CPU.

 ## Compilation